mjpolifka/satisfactory-tools/readme.md

 ### Thoughts
 - if I create an "order" column in the Ingredients in db, I can choose how they appear
 - I could add power requirements, I bet that will be important soon
+- I need a place on here I can take notes
+    - It would be nice if it could follow me from page to page
+        - It could be a menu item that's closed when I get to a new page
+    - Need to remember how much of a resource I have available, or how many items are coming down this conveyor

 ### Complete
 - ~~Homepage (components/index.html | components.py/index) should group components by where they're made~~